adammurdoch/build-builder/README.md

 #### Generating builds

 - Android application
-    - Includes a single Java project per layer.
+    - Only a single Java project per layer.
-    - There are no instrumented tests.
+    - Only a single instrumented test per project.
 - No annotation processors are used.
 - External HTTP repo
-    - Has fixed size and structure.
+    - Has fixed size and structure, only a small number of libraries.
     - Not available for C++.
     - Dependencies used by 'impl' class only, and this project uses all libraries from the repo directly rather than some set of API libraries
 - Composite builds